umarhassan-mitodl/17.42-spring-2018/content/pages/assignments/second-paper-assignment.md

 You should footnote statements of fact, using an abbreviated footnote style if you wish.
 Footnotes do not count toward the length-limit on your paper so use them freely.

-For more great writing advice, MIT students should consult the {{% resource_link "7513f540-baf1-410f-926c-f130f6953154" "MIT Writing and Communication Center" %}}.
+For more great writing advice, MIT students should consult the [MIT Writing and Communication Center](https://cmsw.mit.edu/writing-and-communication-center/).

 _Student Example_